-The investigation and records of the resolution conducted by Kaua'i CC are maintained confidentially.
-Information is shared internally between administrators who need to know, but a tight circle is kept.
+All complaints and case resolutions conducted by Kaua'i Community College are confidential.
+Information is shared internally between administrators on a need-to-know basis.
 Where information must be shared to permit the investigation to move forward, the person bringing the accusation will be informed.
-Privacy of the records specific to the investigation is maintained in accordance with Hawaii law and the federal FERPA statute.
-Any public release of information needed to comply with the open crime logs or timely warning provisions of the Clery Act will not include the names of victim or information that could easily lead to a victim's identification.
-Additionally, Kaua'i CC maintains privacy in relation to any protective Interim Measures afforded to a reporting party, except to the extent necessary to provide the Interim Measures.
+Privacy of the records specific to the investigation is maintained in accordance with Hawaii law and the Family Educational Rights & Privacy Act (FERPA) statute.
+Any public release of information needed to comply with the open crime logs or timely warning provisions of the Clery Act will not include the names of a victim or information that could easily lead to a victim's identification.
+Additionally, Kaua'i CC maintains privacy in relation to any protective Interim Measures afforded to a reporting party, except to the extent necessary.
 Typically, if faculty members or administrators are asked to provide accommodations for a specific student, they are told that such accommodations are necessary under Title IX or the Clery Act, but they are not given any details of the incident, or what kind of incident it is.
 Irrespective of state law or public records access provisions, information about victims is maintained privately in accordance with Title IX and FERPA.